 Guetzli specialises in compressing JPGs but it will also do PNGs.
 It won’t do transparency however, so if you want to compress PNG’s with transparency you are better off with other options.

 Installing on a mac was pretty easy.
-It is available as a Homebrew package, and the instructions are on the Guetzli repo.
+It is available as a Homebrew package, and the instructions are on the Guetzli repository.

 Once installed, you can run from the command line and modify the quality filter.
 Playing around with this I could go down to the lowest recommended setting (84) and the images looked identical with a significant drop in file size.